Supporting pupils with potential barriers to learning.

 How do we intend to spend the funding and the reasons behind this?

-At Beaver Road we use this funding to provide academic interventions led by teachers and teaching assistants within school hours.
-Also we provide Learning Mentors to these pupils along with our Pupil Premium Promise, which ensures Pupil Premium pupils have the full access to what Beaver Road has to offer.
+At Beaver Road we use Pupil Premium funding to provide academic interventions led by teachers and teaching assistants within school hours.
+We have our Pupil Premium Promise, which ensures Pupil Premium pupils have full access to what Beaver Road has to offer.

 How do we measure the impact